rigetti/pyquil/docs/source/basics.rst

 Parametric Compilation
 ~~~~~~~~~~~~~~~~~~~~~~

-Keri to improve:
-[
+Modern quantum algorithms are often parametric, following a hybrid model.
+In this hybrid
+model, the program ansatz (template of gates) is fixed, and iteratively updated with new
+parameters.
+These new parameters are often determined by an update given by a classical
+optimizer.
+Depending on the complexity of algorithm, the problem of interest, and capabilities
+of the classical optimizer, this loop may need to run many times.
+In order to efficiently operate
+within this hybrid model, parametric compilation can be used.

+Parametric compilation allows one to compile the program ansatz just once.
+Making use of declared
-Making use of declared memory regions, we can load values to parametric gates at execution time, after compilation.
-We
+memory regions, we can load values to the parametric gates at execution time, after compilation.
-can specify how we want to patch our compiled executable binaries with updated parameters.
-For some quantum algorithms,
-it's necessary to run a program repeatedly, but with different parameter values each time.
-Taking the compiler out of the execution loop for programs like this offers a huge performance improvement over compiling
+Taking the compiler out of the execution loop for programs like this offers a huge performance
-the whole program each time with those values filled in.
+improvement compared to compiling the program each time a parameter update is required.
-(Some more details about this and an example are found :ref:`here <parametric>`.)
+(Some more details about this and an example are found :ref:here <parametric>.)
-]

 The first step is to build our parametric program, which functions like a template for all the precise programs we will
 run.
 Below we create a simple example program to illustrate, which puts the qubit onto the equator of the Bloch Sphere and then